Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

+Differently from the above works, \citet{XTuToM2020} and \citet{ZGaoCVPRW2020} used the GAN architecture to regress more realistic reconstructions: the former focused on regressing more accurate 3DMM parameters, whereas \citep{ZGaoCVPRW2020} used the discriminator to train a decoder network to output more realistic 3D facial geometries.
+Specifically, \citet{XTuToM2020} proposed a conditional GAN where the discriminator determines whether the estimated 3DMM parameters, given the input image, follow the conditional distribution learnt from images with ground truth parameters.
+In other words, the discriminator determines if the estimated parameters relate to the input image in the same way as ground truth parameters relate to their corresponding 2D images.
+In this way, according to the authors, the generator is trained to regress more precise and robust parameters.
+However, this approach cannot recover facial deformations not captured by the 3DMM, and thus, the reconstruction is limited by the facial model obtaining facial surfaces that are excessively smooth to be realistic.

+\citet{ZGaoCVPRW2020} proposed an encoder-decoder architecture very similar to that of \citep{LTranCVPR2019,LTranPAMI2019}, where the encoder learns the pose and lighting parameters and identity- and expression-related features.
+Unlike \citet{XTuToM2020}, the identity and expression are not modelled by a 3DMM, but decoded by 2 GCNs: one that estimated the 3D face from both features and the other one that used only the identity to estimate the albedo.
+As mentioned above, \citet{ZGaoCVPRW2020} used the discriminator to force the ``shape decoder'' to produce faces that follow the distribution of real 3D faces.
+However, this distribution is learnt from 3D faces sampled from a 3DMM, which limits the reconstruction ability to that of the 3DMM, as in \citep{XTuToM2020}.

-\citet{JPiaoICCV2019} argued that training, on the one hand, training the network directly on 2D-3D synthetic pairs causes the network to have trouble dealing with real images, due to the gap between synthetic and real data.
+In contrast, \citet{JPiaoICCV2019} argued that, on the one hand, training the network directly on 2D-3D synthetic pairs hinders dealing with real images.
 On the other hand, training the network in a self-supervised manner is likely to overfit.
-To overcome this, \citet{JPiaoICCV2019} used a cycle-consistent GAN (CycleGAN) \citep{JYZhuICCV2017} to transform realistic 2D images to synthetic-style images, which were then processed by an encoder-decoder network to estimate position UV-maps of the 3D face, similarly to \citet{YFengECCV2018} (see Section \ref{subsubsec:EncDec}).
-A CycleGAN consists of two GANs concatenated forming a cycle.
-More in detail, consider a GAN formed by a generator $G_\text{r}: \mathcal{S} \to \mathcal{R}$ that maps a synthetic image $\mathbf{I}_\text{s}$ to a real image $\mathbf{I}_\text{r}$, and a discriminator $D_\text{r}$ that estimates the probability of an image $\mathbf{I}\in\mathcal{R}$ of being an actual real image and not one generated by $G_\text{r}$.
-Analogously, we can define its ``inverse" GAN, which is formed by the generator $G_\text{s}:\mathcal{R}\to \mathcal{S}$ and the discriminator $D_\text{s}$.
-Then, the whole end-to-end trainable network is:
+To overcome this, \citet{JPiaoICCV2019} used a cycle-consistent GAN (CycleGAN) \citep{JYZhuICCV2017} to transform realistic 2D images to synthetic-style images.
+The CycleGAN consists of two GANs, $\{G_\text{r},D_\text{r}\}$ and $\{G_\text{s},D_\text{s}\}$, that are concatenated forming a cycle: